Skip to content

 In one study looking at 1,600 people, it was found that 41% of people had a hyperactive skin reaction to SLS patch testing.

-A similar study observing 7 people found that regular contact led to skin irritation, which subsequently subsided when the volunteers were no longer exposed to SLS.
+A similar study observing a small sample size found that regular contact to SLS led to skin irritation, which subsequently subsided when the volunteers were no longer exposed.
 More evidence suggests that the warmer the water (we all know our little ones like toasty baths), the more likely SLS will cause issues for the skin.

 • Sodium Dodecyl Sulfate